valeskadsouza/python_lecture_repository/README.md

 # python_lecture_repository

-This is a repo for learning purposes
+This is a repo for learning purposes.

+will be removed soon.